szczepq/azure-devops/README.md

 For example one for dev, test, stage and production environment and decide when you want to release them.

-If you don't have your Azure Container Register and Azure Kubernetes Service yet you can use necessery Azure CLI commands from my prevoous article:
+If you don't have your Azure Container Register and Azure Kubernetes Service yet you can use necessary Azure CLI commands from my previous article:

 ## Azure setup